 I travel for...

-I love that feeling of being completely anonymous when travelling and enjoying a sense of escapism.
-I like immersing myself in the local culture and always try to spend time with locals, just sitting and chatting.
-I love sitting squashed in a cramped bus on hessian sacks full of rice, or in the back of a truck or the roof of a train being crammed in with locals all staring at me, the curious looking creature in their midst.
-Those moments are what I remember most; sharing food and trying to communicate with the help of a phrase book.
-On a 50 hour train journey to Tibet we learned to count to ten with locals who did not speak one word of English.
+I love that feeling of anonymity and escapism that travelling affords; immersing myself in the local culture using a phrasebook.
+The journey is all part of the experience and sitting squashed in the back of a bus or on the roof of a train with locals, sharing food and smiles are the moments I treasure most.
+On a 50-hour train journey to Tibet, we learned to count to ten with locals who did not speak one word of English.
 In Latin America I really got involved when learning to speak Spanish and it far enriched my experience.
-I like to follow local customs and traditions as well as trying local dishes and of course enjoying the local tipple.

-Breathtaking scenery is what it’s all about for me, sitting back and thinking; ‘Wow that was worth the swim/hike/ride/climb’ and being left with a sense of feeling just blown away.
-I love beach combing and I find I get addicted to clicking my camera when walking as each view on the horizon is better than the one before.
-Walking and running are big passions of mine and whilst travelling I enjoy getting off the beaten track and exploring.
-One of the best experiences I have had is walking the Camino de Santiago – a month across Spain where I witnessed many a sunrise and sunset.
-Probably the best sunrise ever though was at Everest Base Camp in Tibet last year.
+Breathtaking scenery is what it’s all about for me, sitting back and thinking; ‘Wow that was worth the swim/hike/ride/climb’ and just feeling completely blown away.
+I particularly like veering off the beaten track to explore snow-capped mountains, beach-combing and volcanoes.
+One of the best experiences I have had is wlaking the Camino de Santiago – a month across Spain where I witnessed many a sunrise and sunset.
+Probably the best sunrise ever though was at Everest Base Camp in Tibet.

 One of Ceri's Cambodia highlights was spending the Khmer New Year with a local family on the Tonle Sap - the largest freshwater lake in South East Asia.

 5 min readRead More - A homestay experience on Cambodia's Tonle Sap lake